harrygr/catling/README.md

 ### Writer

-A writer is a context that carries with it some sort of log with its computation.
+A Writer is a context that carries with it some sort of log with its computation.

 ```typescript
 import { Writer, List } from 'catling'